 In most cases, documentation submitted by faculty members with teaching responsibilities would be considered incomplete and presumed inadequate, unless evidence of teaching effectiveness is included.

-Student feedback on classroom instruction is an important source of information in the evaluation of teaching effectiveness, provided that the format includes
+Student feedback on classroom instruction is an important source of information in the evaluation of teaching effectiveness, and pursuant to Kansas Board of Regents Policy Manual Section II.C.8.b, each state university is required to make available to faculty a ratings instrument for securing student ratings of instruction in all appropriate courses, provided that the format includes

-.
+norm-referenced instruments that adjust for initial student motivation and correct for major sources of bias, consistent with KBOR Policy Manual Sections II.C.8.a.iv and II.C.8.b.

 The form should contain directions that indicate how the information is used, and the forms should be administered and collected under controlled conditions that assure students' anonymity.

+All faculty members with teaching assignments, and course instructors, are required to administer TEVAL — the university’s official, university-wide course evaluation system administered by the Teaching and Learning Center (TLC) — in each course and section they teach.
+Using a single, institutionally administered instrument ensures results are collected under consistent conditions and can be compared fairly across sections, modalities, and academic units for purposes of annual review, reappointment, tenure, and promotion.
+Central administration through the TLC also supports KBOR-required norm-referencing and bias-correction, and provides uniform data security, FERPA-compliant access controls, and reporting timelines.
+TEVAL is a fully online, norm-referenced instrument integrated with Canvas that satisfies the mandatory student ratings instrument requirements of KBOR Policy Manual Section II.C.8.b.

+In addition to supporting evaluation, TEVAL provides timely, structured, and actionable feedback that instructors and departments can use to identify patterns in student experience and target improvements in course design, instructional practices, and learning support.
+Because TEVAL data are collected consistently over time, they also enable course instructors and academic units to monitor the impact of instructional changes and professional development efforts, supporting continuous improvement in teaching effectiveness at Kansas State University.
+Departments, and individual course instructors, may add supplemental discipline-specific questions to the TEVAL instrument in coordination with the TLC.

 Faculty members, including professors, instructors, graduate teaching assistants, adjuncts, etc., shall collect student feedback for each course and section they teach in order to provide themselves and their departments with information pertaining to teaching effectiveness as well as provide material for the assessment of the relationships between Student Learning Objectives (SLO) achievement and teaching.

-Exceptions are individualized courses (e.g., research hours at the 899 and 999 levels, independent study).
+Exceptions are individualized courses (e.g., research hours at the 899 and 999 levels, independent study, field experiences).
 Faculty members engaged in individualized instruction should be guided by the unit’s criteria for evaluating such instruction (see C32.2).

 C34.2 Comprehensive Evaluation Approach

+Student feedback should never be the only source of information about classroom teaching; evaluation should also consider other evidence of teaching effectiveness (e.g., peer observations, review of syllabi/assignments/assessments, teaching narratives or reflective statements, examples of instructional innovation, and evidence of student learning aligned with course outcomes).
+This principle is reinforced by Higher Learning Commission (HLC) Criteria for Accreditation, Criterion 4, Core Component 4.B, which requires that instructors be evaluated regularly through established institutional policies and procedures that encompass multiple forms of evidence, and that institutions support instructors in professional development and continuous improvement of teaching.

 Departments or units should be encouraged to develop a comprehensive, flexible approach to teaching evaluation, where several types of evidence can be collected, presented, and evaluated as a portfolio.